Amado HouseEssendon 2017

 Photographer: Peter Bennetts

-2017 INTERGRAIN TIMBER VISION AWARDS - RESIDENTIAL EXTERIOR: SHORTLISTED
+2017 INTERGRAIN TIMBER VISION AWARDS - RESIDENTIAL EXTERIOR: WINNER

 2017 HOUSES AWARDS - HOUSE ALTERATION AND ADDITION OVER 200M2: COMMENDATION